Guidelines for communications between home and college

 - When seeking to meet face-to-face with a member of staff, a parent/member of the public should always contact by telephone and seek to make an appointment with that member of staff.
 It is almost certainly NOT possible for a member of staff to make themselves instantly available to a parent/member of public who has reported unannounced to the college premises/reception.

-- We would ask that at all times you show our staff the same level of respect and courtesy that you would wish to be shown to you or your family.
+- A parent, carer or student may only record a meeting or conversation with the express permission of all parties to that call or meeting.
+We would ask that at all times you show our staff the same level of respect and courtesy that you would wish to be shown to you or your family.
 Our staff are very hardworking and well-meaning and undoubtedly share your desire for the very best for your child/our student.
 Our staff are also very busy professionals with limited time and capacity.
 Please be understanding and reasonable in your communications with us.

 - Should a parent at the college also be a member of the Newton Abbot College staff, it is in their role as a parent that these communication guidelines must be applied when addressing concerns that relate to their child.